-- You have a high-performance car that runs a big risk of being stolen
+- You have a high-performance car that runs a higher risk of being stolen.

 - Marital status

 - Sexual orientation